-The Kazak who now live in Mongolia make up the largest non-Mongolian ethnic group in the country.
+The Kazakhs who now live in Mongolia make up the largest non-Mongolian ethnic group in the country.
 However, at the present time, their number is decreasing since many are emigrating back to their homeland, Kazakstan.

-While many of the Kazak work as highly paid coal miners, some are nomads who migrate seasonally in search of pasture.
+What are their lives like?
+While many of the Kazakhs work as highly paid coal miners, some are nomads who migrate seasonally in search of pasture.
 During the summer months, they live in round tents called yurts.
 Yurts are made by stretching pieces of felt over wooden frames.
 These tents are very portable, making them suitable to a nomadic lifestyle.
 In the winter months, they live in adobe (concrete block) houses.

-The Kazak have Mongolian features, black hair, rough complexions, and medium frames.
+The Kazakhs have Mongolian features, black hair, rough complexions, and medium frames.
 They are generally short-tempered and find it easy to move on in difficult times.
 Their clothing is made from felt and sheepskins.

-Because of the harshness of the climate, the diet of the Kazak changes considerably throughout the year.
+Because of the harshness of the climate, the diet of the Kazakhs changes considerably throughout the year.
 In the winter they consume fat and meat, and during the summer months, dairy products are eaten.
 A favorite drink, called kumiss, is a wine made from fermented mare's milk.

-The Kazak embraced Islam during the sixteenth century and still consider themselves Muslim today.
+What are their beliefs?
+The Kazakhs embraced Islam during the sixteenth century and still consider themselves Muslim today.
 In reality, however, they are the least Islamic of the Central Asia Turks.
 Their Islamic practices have been combined with traditional folk rituals.

-Essentially, the Kazak are Islamic animists and are still engaging in ancestor worship and other such practices. ("Animism" is the belief that non-human objects have spirits.
+Essentially, the Kazakhs are Islamic animists and are still engaging in ancestor worship and other such practices. ("Animism" is the belief that non-human objects have spirits.
 "Ancestor worship" involves praying and offering sacrifices to deceased ancestors.)
 They also consult shamans (priests who cure the sick by magic, communicate with the spirits, and control events) for both religious and political reasons.

-Although one missions agency has focused on the Kazak of Mongolia, they have had very little success because the people are extremely loyal to their traditions.
+What are their needs?
+Mission agencies have had very little success because the people are quite loyal to their traditions.
 Consequently, there are only a few known believers.
-Much intercession is needed to see the Kazak reached with the Gospel.
+Much intercession is needed to see the Kazakhs reached with the Gospel.